TheDogDigest on the quest for the worst Wet Dog Food

 Seniors and small puppies may enjoy eating wet food as it is easier on their teeth.

-Whelps’ gnashers aren’t as strong as in mature dogs, while seniors’ dental health decays more and more over time.
+Whelps’ gnashers aren’t as strong as mature dogs, while seniors’ dental health decays more and more over time.

 Another thing we learned from TheDogDigest is that wet food tastes better.